Maniharkush01/KARTALAM_Website/README.md

 # KARTALAM_Website
 Low-Cost Myoelectric  Prosthetic Arm  Solution  :Empowering the disabled by allowing the development of effective prosthetic hands, which can improve the quality of life of people who suffered a hand amputation, which can be used anywhere and anytime.
 E-commerce website of Kartalam Robotics It is the official website of Kartalam, a social enterprise focused on developing affordable, customizable myoelectric prosthetic hands.
 This site offers information about our products, FAQs, and contact details, with a commitment to innovation and user-centric design.
 Anyone can order our prosthetic products directly through the website.
-Website link : https://kartalam.netlify.app/
+Website link : https://kartalam.netlify.app/ check out website through wordpress http://kartalam.ezyro.com/ , it made on first year with help of teammates